Craig Oppenheimer, Wonderful Machine

-Licensing: Unlimited use of 20 images for 3 years
+Licensing: Unlimited regional use of up to 30 images for two years

 Here is the estimate:

 The agency identified three patients to feature in a regional advertising campaign to promote the hospital, and all of them would be photographed on one day at a single TBD location.
 We knew they hoped to license about 10 images per subject, however it was more likely that one or two images per person would be used in any significant way.
 Putting upward pressure on the fee was the unlimited use requested and their intent on using the images in print ads and on billboards.
 Downward pressure was placed on the fee due to the campaign’s geographical limitations, the likelihood they’d use just a few shots per person, and the duration of use capped at two years.
 One way I thought about it was per subject, basing the fee around $2,000 per person.
 Another approach was that perhaps the first set of images was worth $3,000, and the second and third sets were worth $1,500 each.
 Both approaches initially felt a bit low, however I’ve priced a handful of similar projects recently, and given all of the factors, I knew a palatable fee would be somewhere between $5,000-$7,500 plus expenses.
 We wanted to be competitive, thus landing at $6,000 for the fee.
 The agency also asked us to give them an option for perpetual use, and I quoted that at an additional $12,000 ($18,000 total creative/licensing fee), which was three times the 2-year price.